FOSSEE/sees/ult/Using_Linux_Tools.rst

 executes *command1*, directing the standard error stream to *file1*.

-In shells derived from *csh* (the C shell), the syntax instead appends the & character to the redirect characters, thus achieving a similar result.

 Another useful capability is to redirect one standard file handle to another.
 The most popular variation is to merge standard error into standard output so error messages can be processed together with (or alternately to) the usual output.
 Example:
 ::